rji-futures-lab/advanced-data-journalism/syllabus.md

 ## Student Support Statement

 Students can encounter challenges that may impact their performance in their academic programs.
 The School of Journalism is committed to support students who encounter these challenges.
-Any student who cannot afford groceries or access sufficient food to eat every day, or who lacks a safe and stable place to live is urged to contact Nicole Logue, 2500 MU Student Center, (<loguejn@missouiri.edu>) or Lynda Kraxberger, Associate Dean for Undergraduate Studies, 120 Neff Hall, <KraxbergerL@missouriu.edu> for a list of resources and support.
+Any student who cannot afford groceries or access sufficient food to eat every day, or who lacks a safe and stable place to live is urged to contact Nicole Logue, 2500 MU Student Center, (<loguejn@missouri.edu>) or Lynda Kraxberger, Associate Dean for Undergraduate Studies, 120 Neff Hall, <kraxbergerl@missouri.edu> for a list of resources and support.
 In addition, the MU Tiger Pantry (<https://tigerpantry.missouri.edu/>) is a free resource with a food pantry and personal care items, located at 1400 S Rock Quarry Rd \#8.
 Students in these situations may find it helpful to notify their professors so they can also assist with finding resources.

 ## Evaluating instructors